wendyverdonk93/docs/content/payment-methods/banks/bancontact/activate-bancontact.md

 1. Globally (enable this payment method for all websites connected to your MultiSafepay Control) - Go to _settings → payment methods_
 2. Specifically (enable this payment method at site-level) - Go to _settings_ → _website settings_ → open website → activate Bancontact as payment method.

-Enable Bancontact as payment method in your ecommerce platform to finalize the connection.
+Enable Bancontact as a payment method in your ecommerce platform to finalize the connection.